1Password/scim-examples/beta/google-cloud-run/README.md

 ## Rotate credentials

-To use a new `scimsession` credentials file for your SCIM bridge, replace the secret in your Cloud Run:
+To use regenerated credentials in your SCIM bridge deployment, pause provisioning in your identity provider, then update the value of the `scimsession` credentials:
 1. Sign in to the Google Cloud console, [select the project](https://console.cloud.google.com/projectselector2/home/dashboard) for your SCIM bridge deployment, and go to the [Cloud Run](https://console.cloud.google.com/run) page.
 2. Click on your 1Password SCIM bridge Cloud Run deployment.
 3. Select the **Revisions** tab.
 Choose the latest deployed revision.